microsoft/FluidFramework/api-report/driver-utils.api.md

 import { IAuthorizationError } from '@fluidframework/driver-definitions';
 import { ICommittedProposal } from '@fluidframework/protocol-definitions';
 import { ICreateBlobResponse } from '@fluidframework/protocol-definitions';
+import { ICriticalContainerError } from '@fluidframework/container-definitions';
+import { IDeltaDelayInfo } from '@fluidframework/container-definitions';
 import { IDeltasFetchResult } from '@fluidframework/driver-definitions';
 import { IDocumentAttributes } from '@fluidframework/protocol-definitions';
 import { IDocumentService } from '@fluidframework/driver-definitions';